Chobischtroumpf/ALGOL_STIB/README.md

 ## Requirements

-- Java 17 or higher (project uses Java 23 features if available)
+- Java 23 or higher
-- Maven 3.6 or higher

 ## Compilation